Reflections on Community Health Nursing in Shomron (2002-2023), with sources from the academic literature

 A key issue within that organization’s administration was the absence of a feedback loop between field nurses and policymakers.
 Nurses were expected to follow procedures without questioning their effectiveness.
 When nurses voiced concerns—such as unrealistic vaccine quotas or the lack of informed parental consent—they were ignored or reprimanded.

 For example, since 2016, parental consent for vaccinations in Israel has been based on a signed health declaration at the beginning of the school year.
 This policy assumes that parents are fully aware that their signature grants blanket consent for all vaccinations.
-In reality, many parents do not understand this policy, leading to confusion and frustration.
-When nurses raised concerns about the lack of clarity, they were instructed to proceed with vaccinations regardless of parental misunderstandings.
+In reality, many parents do not understand this policy.
+When nurses raised concerns about this, they were instructed to proceed with vaccinations regardless of parental misunderstandings.
 This approach is not aligned with ethical nursing practice, which prioritizes informed consent.

 The Psychological Toll on Nurses

 The lack of autonomy and punitive management style created a culture of fear among nurses.
 Many nurses resorted to calling parents in secret to verify their wishes, despite being officially prohibited from doing so.
-Others left their jobs due to ethical conflicts, unwilling to vaccinate children without explicit parental confirmation.
+Others left school nursing, having been pressured by this management to refrain from phoning the parents to assess their true wishes; these nurses were unwilling to vaccinate children without explicit parental confirmation.

 Additionally, workload pressures led to burnout.
 Nurses were forced to order excessive vaccine quantities to meet unrealistic quotas, knowing they would return unused doses at the end of the day.
 This created a deceptive work culture where nurses had to manipulate numbers to meet expectations, instead of focusing on providing quality care.